xackery/classless/README.md

 - No Experience is lost on death
 - MQ2 features such as map and DPS are enabled for everyone and built into client.
 - All levels can group together.
-- 25% flat reduction to EXP for being grouped, so once you have a group of 2, no penalty to fill it with 6.
+- 25% flat reduction to EXP for being grouped, so once you have a group of 2, no penalty to fill it with 6
+- Tradeskills give significant EXP each skillup

 # Classless
 Classless refers to characters who choose to leave their classed identity to become every class as one.
 Turning classless is a one time change, you cannot revert back to Classed after.